randomcmd/ImGuiEditor/README.md

 ```
 Check out the [DefaultComponent](DefaultComponents/) library shipped with the editor to get an idea of how plugins are written!
 Feel free to notify us about any libraries you have integrated into ImGuiEditor and we might make a page of third party plugins!

-:warning: **Pllugin API very experimental**: The API for defining plugins is not final will change!
+:warning: **Pllugin API very experimental**: The API for defining plugins is not final and will change!